yokecd/blog/src/data/blog/dynamic-airways.md

 }
 ```

-## Implementing our Backend's flight
+## Implementing Our Backend's Flight

-Next we can create a program that would consume this type and transform it to the resources that we want our package to be.
+Next, we can create a program that consumes this type and transforms it into the resources that we want our package to produce.

 What should those resources be?

 - Definitely a deployment.
-- We will need an external-secret.
+- We will need an external secret.
-- We will define a secret (this may seem unnecessary now since external secrets can create secrets for us but this will make more sense later)
+- We'll also define a secret (this might seem unnecessary right now, since external secrets can create secrets for us, but it will make more sense later).

-So let's start.
+So let’s get started.

-First some boilerplate.
-This is incidentally not yoke specific boilerplate.
-I write the same lines for almost every single executable Go package I write.
+First, some boilerplate.
+Incidentally, this isn’t Yoke-specific boilerplate—it's the kind of setup I write for almost every executable Go package I create.

 ```go
 package main